tc-yue/PaperNote/TextClassification/README.md

 ### Reinforcement
 - Learning Structured Representation for Text Classification - AAAI 2018
 - Learning to Skim Text - ACL 2017
+- LEARNING TO COMPOSE WORDS INTO SENTENCES WITH REINFORCEMENT LEARNING